Campus Improvement Plan

 Student Achievement Strengths

-- Maintained Student Achievement scores on 3rd grade Math and Reading STAAR
+- Maintained Student Achievement scores on 3rd grade Math STAAR, with an increase in percentage of students who scored in Masters.

 Problem Statements Identifying Student Achievement Needs